-Goal 1, Action 6: Parent Engagement Programs and Services- IUSD continues to provide multiple ways for parents/guardians of IUSD students, especially Title I, ELL and immigrant students, to be involved in the work of the school and the learning of their children.
 Through the Irvine Parent Education Programs (IPEP) seminars, workshops and course offerings coordinated through multiple district level departments, parents/guardians access district and community resources, develop an understanding of the learning process, learn and practice effective strategies that support student learning and wellness at home, establish home/school connections, and become active participants of the learning community (volunteers, committee members).
 Training opportunities for bilingual staff focus on the development of skills needed to facilitate parent courses and family engagement activities.
 Parent and family activities facilitated by certificated and bilingual classified employees ensure access to community programs, parent education courses, and support programs for immigrant parents.
-During the 2021-22 school year, there were 55 District Parent Education Program (IPEP) classes and 25 District community engagement courses.
-IPEP and community engagement courses were held virtually to support parent engagement in the COVID-19 environment.
+During the 2022-23 school year, there were 52 District Parent Education Program (IPEP) classes and 25 District community engagement courses.
+IPEP and community engagement courses have been held in-person and virtually in response to educational partner feedback that highlighted the importance of both platforms.
+In general, large community engagement workshops/courses are held virtually to maximize parent/family attendance and parent education courses are held in person with Zoom capabilities.
+In addition, to the greatest extent possible, workshops and courses are recorded and published for future community viewing.

-Parent Notification: IUSD continues to utilize the messaging system, Parent Portal, and the district website to provide readily available information about activities, programs and services, graduation requirements, identification and reclassification procedures, and student assessment, program placement, and achievement results.
+Parent Notification: IUSD utilizes the Parent Square messaging system, Aeries Parent Portal, and the district website to provide readily available information about activities, programs and services, graduation requirements, identification and reclassification procedures, and student assessment, program placement, and achievement results.
 IUSD has established a district-wide team of in-house interpreters who provide assistance and support in multiple languages, enhancing effective home/school communication our linguistically diverse learning.
 This action includes: